burner-wallet/burner-wallet-2/README.md

 - `@burner-wallet/ui`: The basic UI structure for any Burner Wallet
 - `@burner-wallet/exchange`: An extendable plugin for implementing asset exchanges and bridges
+- `@burner-wallet/plugins`: Collection of standard Burner Wallet plugins (see below)

 ## Plugin Development

 The burner wallet functionality can be extended by passing plugin objects to the BurnerUI component.

+### Sample Plugins

+The following plugins are part of the `@burner-wallet/plugins` package, and can be considered "offically supported"

+* **[Exchange](/exchange)**: For exchanging or bridging different assets.
+Note that the exchange itself is also extendable by adding new exchange pairs.
+* **[LegacyPlugin](/plugins/src/legacy)**: Supports URLs and QR codes from Austin's original burner code
+* **[LinkPlugin](/plugins/src/link)**: Allows generating links, which can be opened to claim tokens

+There are also a number of other plugins that have been developed, which may be useful for reference:

+* **[VendorPlugin](https://github.com/dmihal/burner-wallet-vendor-plugin)**: Use the burner wallet for ordering off a pre-set menu
+* **[HelenaPlugin](https://github.com/dmihal/helena-burner-plugin)**: Support for Helena prediction markets
+* **[ScorpioPlugin](https://github.com/dmihal/scorpio-plugin)**: For connecting wallets with social media accounts
+* **[DaedalusIndustriesPlugin](https://github.com/dmihal/daedalus-industries/tree/master/wallet/src/daedalus-plugin)**: Created for the escape room at ETHBerlin 2019, this plugin facilitates staking an asset in a contract, collecting private keys as "clues", and submitting signed messages to the game contract.

 ### Plugin Context